Tomb of Tutankhamun: Tourism and preservation

 The tomb has been a popular tourist destination ever since the clearance process began.
 Sometime after the mummy was reinterred in 1926, someone broke into the sarcophagus, stealing objects Carter had left in place.
 A likely time for the event is the Second World War, when a shortage of security workers led to widespread looting of Egyptian antiquities.
-The body was subsequently rewrapped, suggesting local officials may have done so after discovering the theft, but did not report it.
+The body was subsequently rewrapped, suggesting local officials may have discovered the break-in and restored the mummy without reporting what had happened.
 The theft was not exposed until 1968, after the anatomist Ronald Harrison re-examined Tutankhamun's remains.

-Each of the Valley of the Kings tombs were vulnerable to flash flooding.
+Most tombs in the Valley of the Kings tombs are vulnerable to flash flooding.
 When analysing Tutankhamun's tomb in 1927, Lucas concluded that despite the moisture seepage, no significant liquid water had entered before its discovery.
 In contrast, since the discovery water has periodically trickled in through the entrance, and on New Year's Day in 1991 a rainstorm flooded the tomb through a fault in the burial chamber ceiling.
 The flood stained the painted chamber wall and left about 7 cm of standing water on the floor.
 Tombs are also threatened by the tourists who visit them, who may damage the wall decoration with their touch and with the moisture introduced by their breath.
 The mummy is also vulnerable to this kind of damage, so in 2007 it was moved to a climate-controlled glass display case that was placed in the antechamber, allowing it to be displayed to the public while protecting it from humidity and mould.

 The Society of Friends of the Royal Tombs of Egypt suggested the idea of creating a replica of Tutankhamun's tomb in 1988, so that tourists could see it without further damaging the original.
 In 2009, Factum Arte, a workshop that specialises in replicas of large-scale artworks, took detailed scans of the burial chamber on which to base a replica, while the Egyptian government and the Getty Conservation Institute launched a long-term project to assess the condition of the tomb and renovate it as needed.
 The replica was completed in 2012 and opened to the public in 2014; the renovation was completed in 2019.

 In 2015, the Egyptologist Nicholas Reeves argued, based on Factum Arte's scans, that the west and north walls of the burial chamber included previously unnoticed plaster partitions.
 That would suggest the tomb contained two previously unknown chambers, one behind each partition, which Reeves suggested were the burial place of Neferneferuaten.
 The Ministry of Antiquities commissioned a ground-penetrating radar examination later that year, which seemed to show voids behind the chamber walls, but follow-up radar examinations in 2016 and 2018 determined that there are no such voids and therefore no hidden chambers.

 Tutankhamun's tomb is in higher demand from tourists than any other in the Valley of the Kings.
 Up to 1,000 people pass through it on its busiest days.